José López scandal: Notebook scandal

 Since his detention, José López had only given vague and scant answers about the source of the money.
 When the Notebook scandal started, he agreed to give a full testimony and turn state's evidence.
 The judge accepted it, and he was removed from the prison in Ezeiza (shared with other convicted officials of the Kirchner government) to an undisclosed location.
 López pointed to Néstor and Cristina Kirchner as the masterminds of the operation.

 His lawyer, Pamela Bisserier, asked for his release from prison.
 She argued that he had given testimony and helped the investigation, and that there was no risk of escape or interference.
-The prosecutor did no agree, and the judges Ricardo Basílico, Adrián Grunberg and Juan Michilini voted against the release.
+The prosecutor did not agree, and the judges Ricardo Basílico, Adrián Grunberg and Juan Michilini voted against the release.
 They considered that there was still a risk of escape, despite the collaboration, and that both cases are treated independently.
 They pointed that the deal between López and Claudio Bonadio, judge of the Notebook scandal case, is protected under seal, and considered that they do not know enough about it to justify a release.